psychemedia/storytelling-notes/and-the-girl-played-on.md

 And then he imagined playing the violin... like she could... and he pretended to play.... air violin style...

 And he imagined hearing the crowd... and he imagined hearing the violin... it was almost as if he could really hear it..
 Father's bones...
 Speaking to him....
 Mother's bones...
 Calling him...
-Brother's and sister's tongues and bones... and he as pretended to play faster and faster, the noise got louder and louder...
+Brother's and sister's tongues and bones... and as he pretended to play faster and faster, the noise got louder and louder...
 Father's bones...
 Mother's bones...
 Brother's and sister's tongues and bones.

 And he could imagine seeing his fingers bleed as he played, as hers surely did, and then he saw his fingers were actually bleeding, but when he went to wipe the blood off.. the blood was from the violin... from the strings themeselves... from betweem the.. the bones that made up the instrument, that dreadful instrument and he didn't know if it was him, or her, who screamed first...
 "What the HELL do you think you are you doing....?"

 And he dropped the violin, aghast at it, seeing it for what it was... and he looked at the girl.. and she looked at him...

 "I... what am I doing?
+What is it that *you've* done?
 What is that, what is that thing...?
 What have you done...?"

 And he looked around at the cottage, which was fashioned like something your parents would live in (but where were her parents?) and had clutter of younger brothers and sisters about it....
 But there was no brother or sister...?